CMSgov/cdap/.github/pull_request_template.md

 - [ ] This PR stores or transmits data that was not stored or transmitted before.
 - [ ] This PR requires additional review of its security implications for other reasons.

-If any of the security implications are checked, please add Jason Ashbaugh (GitHub username: StewGoin) as a reviewer, and note that this PR should not be merged unless he also approves it.
+If any security implications apply, add Jason Ashbaugh (GitHub username: StewGoin) as a reviewer, and note that this PR should not be merged unless he also approves it.